rashtastic/r1/index.md

 Overall, it is observed that the top 10 neighbors are close to FSU values on most metrics.
 The top 25 spreads the range out further in most cases, but still in a manner centered around FSU.

-The nearest ten institutions were still fairly spread out for per-faculty metrics for clinical trials, patents, highly-prestigious awards, and National Academy members, despite the other research metrics being concentrated around FSU.
+The nearest ten institutions were still fairly spread out for per-faculty metrics of highly-prestigious awards, phase 2 expenditures, and patents.
 This suggests that the common traits of these peer groups are sufficient to explain some but not all of our metrics.

 <br/>